You may be wondering…

 For most people, HPV clears on its own.
 But for those who don’t clear the virus, it could cause certain cancers later in life.

-Want to learn more before your son or daughter’s next doctor visit?
+Want to learn more before your child’s next doctor visit?